Different Types of Watch Clasps & How to Use Them

 2. The Deployant Clasps

-The terms deployant clasp and folding clasp are commonly used interchangeably, but there is a slight difference between them.
-Although the deployant clasps are similar to folding clasps in mechanism, they are specifically designed to be used with leather and other non-metal straps.
+The terms “deployant clasp” and “folding clasp” are often used interchangeably, although there is a slight distinction between the two.
+While both types operate on a folding mechanism, deployant clasps are specifically designed for use with leather and non-metal straps.

 Stainless Steel Deployant Clasp | Image: Amazon